PelionIoT/simple-mbed-cloud-client/README.md

     If you do not have an Mbed OS project to add, you can create one with `mbed new <your_application_name>` and then the `mbed add` step above.

-2. Configure the API key for your Pelion Portal account.

-     If you don't have an API key available, then login in [Pelion IoT Platform portal](https://portal.mbedcloud.com/), navigate to 'Access Management', 'API keys' and create a new one.
-Then specify the API key as global `mbed` configuration:

-    ```
-    $ mbed config -G CLOUD_SDK_API_KEY <your-api-key>
-    ```

-3. Install the device management certificate:

-    ```
-    $ mbed dm init -d "company.com" --model-name "product-model" -q --force
-    ```

-4. Reference the library from your `main.cpp` file, add network and storage drivers; finally initialize the SimpleMbedCloudClient library.
+2. Reference the library from your `main.cpp` file, add network and storage drivers; finally initialize the SimpleMbedCloudClient library.
 The is the architecture of a generic device management application with Mbed OS:

     ```cpp
     #include "simple-mbed-cloud-client.h"